ImGaston/imgaston/README.md

-# Hi 👋 I'm Gastón Corbalán
+# Hi there 👋

 ![banner with mi name, Gaston Corbalan and the technologies that I know](./Linkedin%20Banner.png)

 ## 👨🏽‍💻 About me
-I am looking to develop digital products as a **Front End Dev**.
+I am **Front End Developer** looking to create digital products.
 My 10 years in business allow me to have a global vision of a product, understand the problems that it solves and for who it is.

 I have a mindset on constant search for improve and build.
 Today my technical knowledge in programming opened a new set of skills to create solutions which I am looking to develop in a team.